llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 * The source of Clacc's OpenACC Profiling Interface support is integrated with the source of LLVM's OpenMP runtime implementation.
   Notes:
-    * The source needs to be separated into two distinct libraries that can be built separately.
+    * Recently, the source has been extracted into a separate compilation unit, `acc-prof.cpp`.
+However, the source needs to be separated into two distinct libraries that can be built separately.
     * This separation should facilitate continuous integration of upstream work into Clacc, and it should facilitate the eventual contribution of Clacc to upstream.
     * This separation would also be necessary to eventually enable use of Clacc's OpenACC Profiling Interface support with other OpenMP runtime implementations.
+In that case, the user could define an `ompt_start_tool` that calls Clacc's `acc_ompt_start_tool` and returns its result.
+It might be convenient for Clacc to provide a library with just that definition, and the user could optionally link it along with Clacc's OpenACC runtime.
 * Clacc's OpenACC Profiling Interface support depends on OMPT extensions.
 As a result, any OpenMP runtime implementation must support some of these extensions to be usable.
 Moreover, any OpenMP